-- 6.4 For equity instruments measured at FVOCI, all gains or losses (including related exchange differences5) on such instruments are recognised in OCI.
-At the time of derecognition6, the cumulative gains or losses previously recognised in OCI are not transferred to the P&L. To determine the appropriate tax adjustments to be made in the YA of the basis period in which an equity instrument is derecognised, taxpayers should provide the CIT with an itemised list of equity instruments derecognised; including information such as disposal proceeds, cost/carrying amount at DIA, cumulative gain or loss previously recognised in OCI and whether an equity instrument was held on capital or revenue account.
+- 6.4 For equity instruments measured at FVOCI, all gains or losses (including related exchange differences) on such instruments are recognised in OCI.
+At the time of derecognition 6, the cumulative gains or losses previously recognised in OCI are not transferred to the P&L. To determine the appropriate tax adjustments to be made in the YA of the basis period in which an equity instrument is derecognised, taxpayers should provide the CIT with an itemised list of equity instruments derecognised; including information such as disposal proceeds, cost/carrying amount at DIA, cumulative gain or loss previously recognised in OCI and whether an equity instrument was held on capital or revenue account.
 The list should be submitted together with the income tax return for the YA of the basis period in which an equity instrument is derecognised.
 For the derecognition of equity instruments on revenue account, tax adjustments will be made in the tax computations to bring to tax or allow as a deduction (as the case may be) the cumulative gains or losses previously recognised in OCI. - 6.5 For debt instruments measured at FVOCI, the table below shows the tax treatment.

-4 Exchange differences arising on financial instruments measured at FVTPL are not separately disclosed in the financial statements (paragraph C29(52(a)) of Appendix C of FRS 109).
+&lt;sup>4 Exchange differences arising on financial instruments measured at FVTPL are not separately disclosed in the financial statements (paragraph 52(a) of FRS 21 The Effects of Changes in Foreign Exchange Rates in the 2018 volume).

-5 All gains or losses recognised in OCI include any related foreign exchange component of an equity instrument measured at FVOCI (see paragraph B5.7.3 of Appendix B of FRS 109).
+&lt;sup>5 All gains or losses recognised in OCI include any related foreign exchange component of an equity instrument measured at FVOCI (see paragraph B5.7.3 of Appendix B of FRS 109).
 Hence, any reference to gains or losses, or cumulative gains or losses, in this paragraph, includes related exchange differences.

-6 Time of derecognition generally refers to the time when a financial instrument is disposed of.
+&lt;sup>6 Time of derecognition generally refers to the time when a financial instrument is disposed of.

 Debt instrument on revenue account Debt instrument on capital account Fair value gain or loss recognised in OCI will not be taxed or allowed as a deduction Fair value gain or loss recognised in OCI will not be taxed or allowed as a deduction Cumulative gains or losses previously recognised in OCI, which are transferred to the P&L at the time of derecognition of the instrument, will be taxed or allowed as a deduction Cumulative gains or losses previously recognised in OCI, which are transferred to the P&L at the time of derecognition of the instrument, will not be taxed or allowed as a deduction.
-Tax adjustments are required Impairment loss, reversal amount of impairment loss and foreign exchange gain or loss recognised in the P&L will be taxed or allowed as a deduction Impairment loss, reversal amount of impairment loss and foreign exchange gain or loss recognised in the P&L will not be taxed or allowed as a deduction Tax adjustments are required Interest income based on the amount recognised in the P&L, which is calculated using the effective interest method under FRS 109, will be taxed Interest income recognised in the P&L under FRS 109 will be adjusted to that computed based on the coupon/contractual interest rate 7 (for debt securities) and that computed based on the provisions of section 10(12) of the ITA (for negotiable certificates of deposit) • For discount/premium derived from debt securities, tax adjustment will be made to assess such discount/ premium to tax upon maturity or redemption of the debt securities in accordance with the provisions of section 10(8A) Tax adjustments are required
+Tax adjustments are required.
+Tax adjustments are required Impairment loss, reversal amount of impairment loss and foreign exchange gain or loss recognised in the P&amp;L will be taxed or allowed as a deduction Impairment loss, reversal amount of impairment loss and foreign exchange gain or loss recognised in the P&amp;L will not be taxed or allowed as a deduction Tax adjustments are required Interest income based on the amount recognised in the P&L, which is calculated using the effective interest method under FRS 109, will be taxed Interest income recognised in the P&L under FRS 109 will be adjusted to that computed based on the coupon/contractual interest rate (for debt securities or loans) and that computed based on the provisions of section 10(12) of the ITA (for negotiable certificates of deposit) For discount/premium derived from debt securities, tax adjustment will be made to assess such discount/ premium to tax upon maturity or redemption of the debt securities in accordance with the provisions of section 10(8A) Tax adjustments are required